 The other great thing about selling on Amazon is that you will not need to actually physically ship your products to individual customers.
 However, you will need to ship your products in bulk to Amazon warehouses which normally means dropping your products off at a UPC or FedEx depot.

-Regardless of where you get your products, having a product research tool like Jungle Scout or Helium 10 (use ECOMCREW50 to get 50% off your first month) will make doing competitive research much easier.
+Regardless of where you get your products, having a product research tool like Jungle Scout or Helium 10 (use ECOMCREW6M20 to get 20% off your first 6 months) will make doing competitive research much easier.

 What Can You Sell on Amazon?